davebenson/doom4-walkthrough/README.md

 The right-hand cave has a suit of armor and an Automap.

-The left-hand cave has a green teleporter to a treasure room of sorts with Codex Entry "Artifacts / Slayer's Testament #2".
+The left-hand cave has a green teleporter to a treasure room of sorts with CODEX ENTRY "Artifacts / Slayer's Testament #2".
-You could teleport back, but instead look for the exit corridor and find another Codex Entry "Environments / Kadingir Sanctum" and ELITE GUARD 6.3.
+You could teleport back, but instead look for the exit corridor and find another CODEX ENTRY "Environments / Kadingir Sanctum" and ELITE GUARD 6.3.

 Finish the detour by following the corridor and using the yellow lift to cross the chasm.
 If you go straight, then left, you should see the stairs leading down to Rune Challenge #2 (and a suit of armor).

 Descend the stairs about halfway (above the decorative gate) and look for a ledge to the left you can jump onto to find SECRET 6.3: "Mancubus Model, Redguy".

-Back at the top of the stairs, find a FIELD DRONE 6.1 (now's time to get the Gauss Cannon's Siege Mode) and a Codex Entry "Artifacts / Doom Marine".
+Back at the top of the stairs, find a FIELD DRONE 6.1 (now's time to get the Gauss Cannon's Siege Mode) and CODEX ENTRY "Artifacts / Doom Marine".

 A few stray small armor mark the top of a steep staircase.
 Descend it to see a holographic replay of Dr Hayden and some guards.

-/PONR/: Once you go through the gate ahead, you will no longer to able to get back to the earlier parts of the level.
+POINT OF NO RETURN: Once you go through the gate ahead, you will no longer to able to get back to the earlier parts of the level.

 Pass through the gate (it'll open for you), into a fight scene.